-SWOT Analysis for stocks is one of the most widely used tools for performing the ‘qualitative’ study of the company.
+SWOT Analysis for Stocks: SWOT Analysis for stocks is one of the most widely used tools for performing the ‘qualitative’ study of the company.
 It helps to understand the company’s market position and competitive advantages.

 In this post, we are going to discuss what is SWOT analysis and how to use this tool for qualitative analysis of a stock.

 SWOT Analysis focuses on four important factors while evaluating the quality of a company.
 Here’s what SWOT Analysis for stocks looks at:

 - W—> Weakness

 - T—> Threat

 Of the four factors of SWOT analysis, ‘strength’ and ‘weakness’ are the internal factors of a company and hence are controllable.

 On the other hand, ‘opportunities’ and ‘threats’ are external factors and it’s a little difficult for a company to control these factors.
 However, using the SWOT analysis of stocks, the management can identify the threat and opportunities and hence can take proper actions within time.